edwardessing/shrine/src/posts/hot water.md

 ---
 number: 1
 title: Hot water
-date: 2016-05-09 17:30
+date: '2016-05-09 17:30'
+published: true
 ---
 Hold your voice in place<br>
-Breaking road bleeding lines<br>
+Along a breaking road and<br>
+Bleeding lines we arrive<br>
-Arrive at a chasm of cords<br>
+At the chasm of chords<br>
 To strangle the shining lives<br>
 We leave behind, drowning in<br>
 Hot water, wreck on a red river<br>
-Don’t ask just sign<br>